 call for anthology submissions

-“The waiting room
+“The waiting room was bright

 and too hot.
 It was sliding